By Sarah White

 To contact the police, call 911 (Emergency) or (608) 255-2345 (Madison Police non-emergency dispatch).
 You can also report park related issues or incidents to the Dane County Parks Office (608) 224-3730.

-If your visit to Silverwood Park coincides with an emergency of an existential nature, please do not call the Madison Police or Dane County Parks.
-Park-related existential crises are best reported to a licensed therapist.
-Or, for that matter, any sort of healer.
-If you are drawn to see nature as spiritual, a Wiccan priestess or forest bathing guide might be particularly helpful.
-I hope you find help well-matched to the nature and severity of your incident or emergency.
+If you should injure yourself or come upon an emergency, by all means follow those instructions.
+But if your visit to me coincides with an emergency of an existential nature, please contact a licensed therapist.
+Or, for that matter, any sort of healer, especially if you experience nature as spiritual.
+I hope you find assistance well-matched to the nature and severity of your incident or emergency.

 Visiting and hiking in Dane County Parks is free.
 Some activities require a reservation or a permit.

-While you’re here, shhhh.
-And please, don’t use controlled substances.
-Yes, I know my parking lot is a known site for opioid sales and use.
-There’s Narcan in the first aid kit located in the North Shed.
-It’s a good thing Farmer John is a retired emergency room nurse.
-Most days, he’s at the park working on the perennial beds and pollinator prairies.
+I know my parking lot has been a site for opioid sales and use.
+I want you to know that there’s Narcan in the first aid kit located in the North Shed.
+It’s a good thing Farmer John is a retired emergency room nurse; most days, he’s at the park working on the perennial beds and pollinator prairies.
 He’ll be happy to show you how to administer the Narcan.

 No commercial or household waste is allowed.
 All litter, debris, and trailer refuse must be removed or placed in areas or containers provided.

-You might be tempted to read that “refuse” as meaning “not willing.”
-Please don’t refuse to manage your refuse.
-Your household trash doesn’t belong here.
-While I do not want your waste or garden debris, I am quite willing to accept your emotional baggage.
-Please feel free to leave behind the concerns, grief, fear, and anger that you carried in.
-Even so, please keep your personal conduct from making work for other people or harming my land.
+Please don’t refuse to manage your refuse; your household trash doesn’t belong here.
+However, I am quite willing to accept your emotional baggage.
+Please feel free to leave behind the concerns, grief, fear, or anger that you carried in.

 I have thrived for millennia without “Parks Hours, Rules & Information.”
 I was home to woolly mammoths and mastodon 7,000 years ago.
 Paleo Indians gave way to Mound builders on my watch.
 Ho Chunk would still be returning to harvest rice from my marshes if Norwegian and Yankee settlers hadn’t come along.
-George Silverwood bought me in 1849 as uncultivated prairie and savanna.
-He thought that meant he owned me, and could give me his name.
-But thanks to his grandson’s wife’s gift, today I belong to all of you.
-Let’s agree to get along here.
-The Wiccan Rede will do just fine for our rules.
-“And it harm none, do as ye will.”
+When George Silverwood bought me in 1849, I was uncultivated prairie and savanna.
+He thought he owned me and could give me his name.
+But ever since I was donated to the Dane County Parks system in 2001, I have belonged to you.

 © 2021 Sarah White

-I’ll be teaching about the Braided Essay, among other ways to “play with patterns,” in my class in Creative Writing through Madison College, starting September 10.
-Find registration information on my Upcoming Workshops page, here.
+I teach about the Braided Essay, among other ways to “play with patterns,” in my class in Creative Writing occasionally offered through Madison College.
+Find upcoming classes on my Upcoming Workshops page, here.